kobby-pentangeli/atomic-swap/README.md

 - Installs missing prerequisites (Bitcoin Core, dependencies)
 - Builds the Rust `client`
 - Configures and starts Bitcoin regtest node
 - Deploys Ethereum NFT contract on local Hardhat network
 - Generates funded test accounts for both networks
-- Creates ready-to-use demo configuration
+- Creates ready-to-use demo configuration in `.swap/`

 **NOTE**: The setup script prefunds the buyer's BTC wallet ("testwallet"), but to ensure sufficient funds and avoid potential errors, you may need to mine additional blocks: